 - registration plate - condition, security, legibility and format of letters/numbers

-- lights - condition, operation, security , aim and correct colour
+- lights - condition, operation, security , aim and right colour

-- steering and suspension - correct condition and operation
+- steering and suspension - right condition and operation

 - wipers/washers - operate to give the driver a clear view of the road